iotaledger/iota.rs/docs/libraries/nodejs/examples.md

 * If an address starts with `atoi` then it means it is related to `testnet`. `iota` stands for mainnet
 * Number `1` at 5<sup>th</sup> position is just a separator
 * The last 6 characters are reserved for a checksum

+Address can be also represented in a hex format and luckily `iota.rs` provides some convenience functions to convert addresses respectively: `Client.bech32ToHex(bech32)` and `Client.hexToBech32(hex, bech32_hrp (optional))`.

 To quickly validate any IOTA address, there is a convenience function `Client.isAddressValid()` that returns `bool` value.
 Needless to say, performing a sanity check of an address before its use is an advisable practice.